Introducing Python and the IPython Notebook

 >>> ipython

-This will bring you in interactive mode.
+This will bring you into interactive mode.
 You can type commands one after the other and they are executed on the fly.

-This is what you are looking at right now.
-It is also an interactive mode, with all your commands appearing in a “mathematica”-like notebook.
+You are currently viewing an IPython notebook.
+This interactive environment displays all your commands appearing in a “Mathematica”-like notebook.
 The advantage, as we will see, is that the result of commands, even plots, directly appears and stays in the notebook.

-Let us start with a first simple code that we will execute in the notebook.
+Let’s begin with a simple example to execute in the notebook.
 To do so, click on the input line below and execute it with Shift+Enter

 [1]: